1920s Trivia

 Answer: Wiley Post

-Question: Which landmark public works project, aimed at providing employment during the Great Depression, was authorized in 1933?
+Question: Which groundbreaking public works project, a real-life superhero of employment during the Great Depression, was launched in 1933?

 Answer: The Works Progress Administration (WPA)

-Question: What was the name of the German airship that exploded and crashed in New Jersey in 1937?
+Question: What was the name of the ill-fated German airship that burst into an explosive finale over New Jersey in 1937, etching its name in history?

 Answer: Hindenburg